 Typologies are powerful symbols in our culture.
 Learn how they influence thinking and values.

-Many people think this quote refers to the Phoenix.
+Many people think this quote from Nietzsche refers to the typology of the Phoenix.
 This is a creature of Greek mythology relating to resurrection and rebirth.
 The Phoenix does not die.
 Instead, it burns from within.
-Then, from its own ashes, it is reborn.
+Then, from its ashes, it is reborn.

 Typology of the Phoenix

 Many mythologies have a version of the Phoenix typology.
 This is a “Phoenix-like” figure.
-They are an example of the transformational process, birth, death, and resurrection or reincarnation.
-You can find this typology in Chinese, Greek, Roman, Egyptian, and Christian traditions.
-These typologies are very similar.
-This suggests that the idea is a universal principle.
+They are an example of the transformational process, birth, death.
+And our beliefs surrounding reincarnation and resurrection.
+You can find these typologies in Chinese, Greek, Roman, Egyptian, and Christian traditions.
+They are all similar spiritual rites of passage.
+This suggests that these symbols of change are universal principles.

 The Phoenix is often a messenger of truth.
 It is someone who goes against the cultural narrative.
 And, as a result, they often torture and kill them.
 But then, there is a miracle.
 They resurrect and reappear.
 Thus, the pattern of resurrection and rebirth.
 Sound familiar?

-The butterfly is natures typology of transformation.
+The butterfly is nature’s typology of transformation.
 This could be the source of the original typology.
 A caterpillar goes through several stages in its development on the way to the cocoon.
-Then the caterpillar liquifies in the cocoon during its final transformation process.
+Then the caterpillar liquefies in the cocoon during its final transformation process.
 You don’t see all the hard work of transformation within the cocoon.
 The butterfly which emerges differs from the caterpillar.

 What is important is that we understand the message of this typology.
-This way we can see how our cultures use the typology.
+This way we can see how our cultures use this typology.
 And also how we can use this same typology in our own lives.
-We use rites of passage as a way of celebrating these typologies of transformation.
+We use rites of passage as a way of celebrating these typologies and rites of transformation.

 Rites of passage are an important part of our lives.
 They are also an important link to the typologies.
 They are benchmarks of significant life-changing experiences.
 A rite of passage is a ritual marking the transition point from one state to another.

 Spiritual rites of passage and rites of initiation almost always follow the same formula.
-They represent the typologies of transformation:
+They represent the major typologies and symbols of transformation: